-At least two weeks prior to the summer Advisory Board meeting, proposal forms will be due from members of the public.
+The process for recommendations from the Data and Tools Advisory Board begins with the opportunity for members of the public to submit their recommendations via the C2C Proposal Form each year by May 1.
+Members of the Community Engagement Advisory Board are also welcome to submit their ideas to the Data and Tools Advisory Board through this public mechanism.
 The Office intends to post the forms it receives from members of the public on the C2C website for the Data and Tools Advisory Board members' review.
 The Office may provide additional context or screen out spam or inappropriate submissions.

-The Office will convene a summer meeting where Advisory Board members can learn more about available data points and ask questions of the data providers about additional information that might be useful to access through C2C.
+The Summer meeting of the two Advisory Boards is typically a joint meeting, where Advisory Board members can learn more about available data points and ask questions of the data providers about additional information that might be useful to access through C2C.
 This meeting would help to share information about data that are only available through C2C's data providers.
 Additionally, members will be provided dedicated time to publicly discuss the ideation of recommendations received from the public.
-At the summer meeting, members will also determine if they would like to form a subcommittees of up to five members who will convene publicly and write a report with their recommended prioritization of the proposal forms submitted by Data and Tools Advisory Board members.
-The report will be due and posted on the C2C website at least one week prior to the pre-meeting survey.